Skip to main content

 How much does a Streatham loft conversion cost?

-Rear dormer on an Edwardian terrace (the most common Streatham project) runs £48,000-£72,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Hip-to-gable on a 1930s semi runs £55,000-£82,000.
-L-shaped dormer on wider Edwardian terraces runs £55,000-£82,000.
-Trussed-roof 1930s properties around Streatham Common and Streatham Vale add £3,000-£5,000 for structural modification.
-FD30 escape route door upgrades are £400-£600 per door.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500.
-Conservation area or Article 4 full planning adds £206 in fee and 2-4 weeks of lead time.
-Fixed-price contract before any work starts.
+It depends on the conversion type and your property.
+Rear dormer on an Edwardian terrace is the most common Streatham project, covering structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Hip-to-gable on a 1930s semi and L-shaped dormer on wider Edwardian terraces are the other two patterns.
+Trussed-roof 1930s properties around Streatham Common and Streatham Vale need structural modification, which adds 1 to 2 weeks.
+FD30 escape route door upgrades and party wall surveyor coordination (Agreed Surveyor route) are included in the scope.
+Conservation area or Article 4 full planning adds 2 to 4 weeks of lead time.
+We give you a fixed price confirmed after a free site visit, and it does not change unless the specification does.

-Edwardian terrace or 1930s semi — which is easier to convert in Streatham?
+Edwardian terrace or 1930s semi, which is easier to convert in Streatham?

 Why do some Streatham loft conversions need matching concrete tiles?

 Because the existing roof covering on most 1930s Streatham houses is concrete interlocking tile rather than slate.
 When building a dormer or hip-to-gable, the new roof cladding needs to match the existing tiles to satisfy permitted development materials requirements (Class B requires materials similar in appearance to the existing roof) and conservation area design rules where applicable.
-Concrete interlocking tile patterns vary by manufacturer and era — Marley, Redland, Sandtoft, and Lafarge each made distinct profiles.
+Concrete interlocking tile patterns vary by manufacturer and era.
+Marley, Redland, Sandtoft, and Lafarge each made distinct profiles.
 We source matching tiles before starting to avoid a patchwork appearance.
 Where exact matches aren't available, we use the closest equivalent and Lambeth's planning team typically accepts well-matched alternatives.
 Slate-roof Edwardian terraces in central Streatham use Welsh slate matched to the existing.

 Why hire All Well for a Streatham loft conversion?